AviatrixSystems/Docs/HowTos/site2cloud.rst

 Clear Sessions
 -------------------

 Clear Session allows to reset all the active sessions on a selected Site2Cloud connection.
-To clear, go to Site2Cloud > select a connection and click **Edit**.
+To clear, navigate to SITE2CLOUD > select a connection and click EDIT.
-Scroll down to Clear Sessions and click **Clear**.
+Scroll down to Clear Sessions and click CLEAR.

 Periodic Ping